 100% Responsibility & Self Leadership

-Negative energy manifests through seeing oneself as a victim of circumstances, a prisoner of others, helpless and powerless to act and impact the external world in which we live.
-Visible behaviors exhibited as a result of seeing oneself as a victim are: blaming, "finger pointing", excuses, defensiveness, denial, procrastination, whining, and self-pity.
-The impact on an individual, organization, or family can be devastating.
-It is the attitude that: "My life is crummy, and it is someone else's fault".
+Negativity manifests through seeing oneself as a victim of circumstances, a prisoner of others, helpless and powerless to act and impact the external world in which we live.
+Visible behaviors exhibited as a result of seeing oneself as a victim are: blaming, finger pointing, excuses, defensiveness, denial, procrastination, whining, and self-pity.
+The impact on an individual, organization or family can be devastating.

-Gallup conducted a study in 2001 concluding that less than 30% of American workers are fully engaged at work, 55% are disengaged and 19% are actively disengaged.
-This means that those actively disengaged are not only unhappy with their circumstances but regularly share those feelings with colleagues.
+Gallup conducted a study of the U.S. workforce concluding that approximately 30% of American workers are fully engaged at work, 50% are disengaged and 20% are actively disengaged.
+Those who are actively disengaged are not only unhappy with their circumstances at work, but they regularly share those feelings with colleagues.
+Misery loves company, and the actively disengaged aren't shy about recruiting others to their cause.
 Gallup estimates the cost of disengaged workers runs into the trillions of dollars.
-The study also concluded that the longer an individual stays with an organization the more disengaged they become.
-My own finding in working with teams at Team Trek tends to support the Gallup data.